andOrlando/color/README.md

 # Useful functions and more info
 Furthermore, it comes with a couple nice functions too:
 - `hex_to_rgb`: takes in a string hex value (no # as of now) and returns rgb values from 0-255
-- `rgb_to_hex`: takes in a table with entries r, g and b and returns a string hex value (with no #)
+- `rgb_to_hex`: takes in a table with entries r, g and b (or just as the first three entires) and returns a string hex value (with no #)
-- `rgb_to_hsl`: takes in a table with entries r, g and b and returns a table with h, s and l
+- `rgb_to_hsl`: takes in a table with entries r, g and b (or just as the first three entires) and returns a table with h, s and l
-- `hsl_to_rgb`: takes in a table with entries h, s and l and returns a table with r, g and b
+- `hsl_to_rgb`: takes in a table with entries h, s and l (or just as the first three entires) and returns a table with r, g and b

 A couple more notes about the color class:
 - r, g and b must be values between 0 and 255
 - s and l must be between 0 and 1, whereas h must be between 0 and 360
 - hex (as of now) must not contain its #, but I'm probably gonna add support for that in the future
+- by setting `disable_hsl=true` on initialization, you can limit to hex <-> rgb conversions
+- by default it outputs it with a hashtag.
+If you don't want it to do this, set `hashtag=false` on initialization.

 All the math was taken from [here](https://www.niwa.nu/2013/05/math-behind-colorspace-conversions-rgb-hsl/).
 I basically just put it into lua in a nice way.
 Me actaully kinda learning how to make this nice api comes